uwrit/DOT-Rural-PROD/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

-You can edit the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## Docker